dsldk/danish-sentiment-lexicon/README.md

 Statistics

-Part of speech: 7.803 sb.,  3.884 adj., 1.906 vb., 96 udråbsord, 78 adv., 57 sb.pl., 1 sidsteled (-narkoman), 3 egennavn (Pærekøbing, Udkantsdanmark, Waterloo), 3 fork. (dir., dr., m.v.h.), 14 førsteled, 6 lydord, 2 pron. (nada, nul)), 1 konj. (jamen))
+Part of speech: 7.904 sb.,  3.916 adj., 1.924 vb., 90 udråbsord, 77 adv., 57 sb.pl., 1 sidsteled (-narkoman), 3 egennavn (Pærekøbing, Udkantsdanmark, Waterloo), 3 fork. (dir., dr., m.v.h.), 14 førsteled, 6 lydord, 2 pron. (nada, nul)), 1 konj. (jamen))

-13.859 headwords assigned either the polarity value 1,2, 3,-1,-2, or -3.
+14.007 headwords assigned either the polarity value 1,2, 3,4,5, -1,-2,-3,-4 or -5.

- 22 % of the headwords  have the value "1" (positive) 12 %  of the headwords have the value "2" (high degree positive) 4 %  of the headwords have the value "3" (highest degree positive) 28 %  of the headwords have the value "-1" (negative) 27 %  of the headwords have the value "-2" (high degree negative) 7 %  of the headwords have the value "-3" (highest degree negative)
+ 3048 headwords  have the value "1"
+ 1690 headwords have the value "2"
+ 407 headwords have the value "3"
+98 headwords have the value "4"
+81 headwords have the value "5"
+ 3835 headwords have the value "-1"
+ 3694 headwords have the value "-2"
+ 961 headwords have the value "-3"
+161 headwords have the value "-4"
+33 headwords have the value "-5"

-62 %  of the headwords have a negative polarity (-1, -2, or -3)
+62 %  of the headwords have a negative polarity (-1, -2, -3, -4 or -5)
-38 %  of the headwords have a positive polarity (1, 2, or 3)
+38 %  of the headwords have a positive polarity (1, 2, 3, 4 or 5)

-50 % of the headwords, approx. 6,900 headwords, have a high or very high polarity degree (either 2, 3, -2 or -3).
+12 % of the headwords have a very high polarity degree (either 3, 4, 5, -3, -4, -5).

 Method

-The DDS dataset assigns polarity value to 13.859 headwords.
+The DDS dataset assigns polarity value to 14.007 headwords.
 It was compiled in the following way:

 Step 1: Extraction of lexical data from DDO and DDB: Approx. ¼ of the 888 sections in the thesaurus DDB were selected as either negative or positive sections based on the section title.
 E.g. the section with the title “Vrede” (‘Anger’) was estimated to contain negative words, and the section with the title “Medfølelse” (‘compassion’) was estimated to contain positive words, Also thesaurus sections which were estimated to contain either negative or positive words, or both, were included.
 Words in DDB are linked at sense level to the DDO dictionary, and via the links all the DDO-senses (from single headwords, not MWU’s) represented in the selected DDB sections were extracted for annotation.
 Furthermore the lexical data to be annotated was supplemented with not already included DDO senses labeled ‘derogatory’.
 The total inout data to be annotated consisted of 19,000 unique senses.